2020 Volunteer Vacation

 - Payment is made directly to Philmont, not the PSA (address below)

-- Philmont accepts check only, no credit cards or PayPal
+- Philmont accepts checks only, no credit cards or PayPal

 - Make check payable to: “Philmont Scout Ranch”

-- In the memo, please write: “PSA Volunteer Vacation”
+- In the memo, please write: "PSA Autumn Adventure", “PSA Volunteer Vacation”, "PSA Autumn Adventure" or whatever your event name is.

 - Philmont’s refund policy: ALL FEES ARE NON-REFUNDABLE.
 THEY CANNOT BE APPLIED TO FUTURE PSA TREKS OR EVENTS.
 Emergency situations will be handled by Philmont (not the PSA) on an individual basis.